 Going to the Dolly Parton dinner show is likely a must for people who love country music and can afford the price tag.
 But you have to be able to roll with the flow of things.
 There is no menu here.
 They do have some standard items they bring out but everything is designed to be a simple experience.
 That means largely finger foods, (although great) and basic non-alcoholic beverages.
 Most people who are traditional meat and southern food eaters will go away happy and full from the food after the show.
 But things are served as they are ready from the kitchen and depending on the night that might feel a little random.

-All the while though you are entertained by very talented artists, and entertainers up to and including horses and fully acted scenes, with a great deal of musical elements that made the show.
+All the while though you are entertained by very talented artists, and entertainers up to and including horses and fully acted scenes, with a lot of musical elements that made the show.

 I think this is a well-designed family experience and knowing Dolly Parton from a distance I do not think she would lend her name to anything she was not proud of.
 Here I think younger kids might be a challenge to keep them entertained, but older kids who can get into the acts, music, and finger food should love it.